The Trump campaign is working overtime to delegitimize tens of millions of ballots

-In the final weekend before the presidential election—with Democrats returning mail-in ballots in unprecedented numbers, Donald Trump’s campaign is once again pushing false, conspiratorial arguments designed to prevent those ballots from being counted.
+In the final weekend before the presidential election—with Democrats returning mail-in ballots in unprecedented numbers—Donald Trump’s campaign is once again pushing false, conspiratorial arguments designed to prevent those ballots from being counted.
 (Reminder: in most states, it’s now too late to mail back your mail-in ballot; instead, you should hand-deliver it, based on the rules in your state.)

 The latest lies came on Sunday when Trump campaign adviser Jason Miller claimed that Democrats are relying on the millions of votes that aren’t expected to be counted until after election night—an enormous volume that since the start of modern US elections, has always taken days or weeks to accurately sort—in order to “steal” victory.